 The 5 Dysfunctions of a Team, by Patrick Lencioni

 As part of my research into business parables, I read this perennial bestseller on what makes teams work, and what makes teams fail.
 There are good touches, like making the new CEO who dives into a troubled company a woman who’s got a military background (plus a stint as a high school teacher pre-MBA).
-Other than that, the characters are pretty forgettable, though I’m realizing that’s usually not what people care about with their parables.
+Other than that, the characters are what they are, though I’m realizing that’s usually not what people care about with their parables.
 One key take-away is that people shouldn’t strive for conflict-free teams.
 They should strive for teams where conflict is constructive.
 There are very few things that everyone will agree on, so a lack of conflict is a sign of disengagement, not that all is great.

 The Getaway Car, by Ann Patchett